Recently, my Grandmother gave me her old Blackstone griddle. After thoroughly cleaning it and re-seasoning, I went to start it and nothing.

 If you notice the electrode was knocked loose, simply move the needle so that it faces the tube and so that the needle is roughly 1/4 inch away from the burner.

-For some reason, Blackstone doesn't offer these parts on their official website - apart from the push button for the igniter (which was also out of stock).
+For some reason, Blackstone doesn’t offer these parts on their official website – apart from the push button for the igniter.

 I opted to buy a replacement from Outspark on Amazon.

-Note: Before buying the one I did, ensure that you're buying a replacement that's specified for your griddle.
+Note: Ensure that you’re buying a replacement that’s specified for your griddle.

-1. Start by first unscrewing the push button starter (that houses the battery) and the locking nut.
+1. Start by first unscrewing the push button starter and the locking nut.

 4. The spark generator can then be removed from its housing.